gatk-workflows/gatk4-germline-snps-indels/README.md

 file with 50 or more GVCFs and produces a multisample VCF.

 *NOTE:*
-*- JointGenotyping-terra.wdl is a slightly modified version of the original workflow to support users interested in running the workflow on Terra.
-The changes include variables for dockers and disksize, making it easier to configure the workflow.*
-*- Creating a sample map can be nuisance on Terra, use the [generate-sample-map](https://portal.firecloud.org/?return=terra#methods/gatk/generate-sample-map/1) to create one for you.*
+*- To create a sample map use the [generate-sample-map](https://portal.firecloud.org/?return=terra#methods/gatk/generate-sample-map/1) workflow.*

 #### Requirements/expectations
-- One or more GVCFs produced by HaplotypeCaller in GVCF mode
+- A sample map listing one or more GVCFs produced by HaplotypeCaller in GVCF mode.
 - Bare minimum 50 samples.
 Gene panels are not supported.

 ### Outputs